 Throw a Minute to Win It party and challenge your friends to try and complete wild and wacky challenges in a minute or less!
 Choose a selection of games for the challenges using ordinary household objects as props.
 To play the Mummy Game, have the player take the loose end of a roll of toilet paper and hold it in their hand.
 The roll is held on a holder, broom stick, or by another player next to them.
 When the clock starts the player must spin around as fast as they can as the toilet paper wraps around them.
 The winner is the most covered mummy at the end of one minute.
 In Skittle Scurry, a large bowl of Skittles is set at one side of the table while a cup is placed on the other end.
 Give the player a straw and on the start of go, they have one minute to suck as many Skittles as they can onto their straw (one at a time) and race it over to drop it in their cup.
 At the end of one minute, their Skittles are added up and the places are given based on who collected the most.
 In Cup Hands, each player must place a party cup over each hand and stack as many dice as they can on top of each other in one minute.
 The player with the highest tower wins.

 Invite guests to get their GAME ON on for this unique birthday party experience!
 If your budget allows, hire a Game Truck to come to you and provide your eager group of gamers 90 minutes of uninterrupted gaming.
-Game Trucks even provide a gaming coach to be with your players the entire time to make sure that the boys are playing the games they want and to keep them safe on the truck throughout the party.
+Game Trucks even provide a gaming coach to be with your players the entire time to make sure everyone is having fun and staying safe.
 Game characters provide ample ideas for decorations ranging from a PacMan brie cheese wheel to Space Invaders cupcakes!
 While the kids are on the Game Truck, offer the parents some video game themed snacks, such as Power-up Star fruit, Hothead Hummus, and Fire Flower Veggies.
 Use silicone ice cube trays to mold melted candy into little chocolate Wii remotes and top them with fondant Pacman and his ghost friends.
-Even teenage boys love photo booths, so hang some fabric and use two light stands to create the backdrop.
+Teenagers love photo booths, so hang some fabric and use two light stands to create the backdrop.
 For another alternative, tape fabric or bulletin board paper to a wall.
 Remember to include plenty of props such as PacMan, the ghosts, power up stars, mustaches, Donkey Kong, and speech bubbles.
 Dig through your old costume boxes to find Super Mario hats and a few aliens masks to add to the fun!

 Outdoor Movie Party